-Among other things we realized the necessity for some tracts still different from those already published-for The Skeptical Christian, for The Consecrated Christian, and one showing plainly The One True Church.
+Among other things we realized the necessity for some tracts still different from those already published--for The Skeptical Christian, for The Consecrated Christian, and one showing plainly The One True Church.
 These ideas we will endeavor to put into shape during the coming year, as issues of our Old Theology Quarterly.
 We will also get out a new small tract corresponding somewhat to the present Arp-slip.
 The latter will be much less costly than the others, and may be given away more promiscuously, whilst the larger tracts should be given only where there is some reason to suppose that they will be appreciated.

 Every opportunity for serving the Lord by the spread of his Truth means (during this age when evil abounds) an opportunity for self-sacrifice on the part of his consecrated ones.
 Our Master intends it to be so, because he would prove both to himself and to us the sincerity of our love.
-We may think that we love him and his Word more than we really do; and these opportunities, as they come, serve to show us our real attitude-the real depth of our love.
-And those whose hearts are really and fully consecrated, if they find a wincing of the flesh when an opportunity for sacrifice offers, will be put on guard thereby to see that their human will, pride, love of self and ease, etc., are more fully crucified to the death.
+We may think that we love him and his Word more than we really do; and these opportunities, as they come, serve to show us our real attitude--the real depth of our love.
+And those whose hearts are really and fully consecrated, if they find a wincing of the flesh when an opportunity for sacrifice offers, will be put on guard thereby to see that their human will, pride, love of self and ease, etc., are more fully crucified--to the death.

-Ah! says some one, I have consecrated all to the Lord, and would gladly give both time and means in his service, but the neccssities of this life absorb almost all of both, in caring for those dependent on me.
+Ah! says some one, I have consecrated all to the Lord, and would gladly give both time and means in his service, but the necessities of this life absorb almost all of both, in caring for those dependent on me.
 I wish that I could see some way of attesting my love.
-The "servants" under the Law were commanded to give a tenth of their increase in the Lord's service, and I a "son" made free from Law, and shown the realities of the divine plan, which the "servants" saw only dimly in types, feel a desire to do more and not less than they.
+The "servants" under the Law were commanded to give a tenth of their increase in the Lord's service, and I, a "son" made free from Law, and shown the realities of the divine plan, which the "servants" saw only dimly in types, feel a desire to do more and not less than they.
 But how to do it I find not: there are so many demands for every spare hour and every spare dollar.

-Your difficulty lies in trying to do too much-more than you have ability to do-and in overlooking the little things which are within your ability.
-You would love to preach the truth to great audiences with a thilling "silver tongue," but have you such a talent?
+To such we believe that the Lord would have us deliver the following message which others will please not read:-- overlooking the little things which are within your ability.
+You would love to preach the truth to great audiences with a thrilling "silver tongue," but have you such a talent?
 If not you had better begin humbly at home, and in a simple, quiet way tell the story of redeeming love to such of your family and neighbors as are "meek" and have "an ear to hear."
 It is to him who uses faithfully the talents which he has that the Lord promises to give greater talents and opportunities.
-Or perhaps, more humbly, you aspire to be the most successful colporteur or tract distributor-to sell and distribute thousands over vast extents-but cannot.
+Or perhaps, more humbly, you aspire to be the most successful colporteur or tract distributor--to sell and distribute thousands over vast extents--but cannot.
 Then turn and see how faithful you have been or can be in the use of opportunities which lie just at your hand on a smaller, humbler scale-humility may be one of your most needed lessons.
 Or perhaps you are saying, Would that I had thousands or millions of dollars, how gladly would I spend them in spreading the truth.
-You perhaps forget for the moment the great Master's